 King of Pentacles Tarot Card Meaning & Interpretations

 Court cards, like the King of Pentacles, are unnumbered which makes using numerology to unlock their basic symbology more challenging.
 On the surface we have the male ruler of the elemental domain of Earth but not much else to go on.
-We can however link Tarot's Kings to their supreme ruler, The Emperor, which would give him a numerological attribute of 4 by proxy.
+We can however link Tarot's Kings to their supreme ruler and card number 4 of the Major Arcana, The Emperor, which would give any King a numerological attribute of 4 by proxy.

 The same element and numerology is found in the 4 of Pentacles in which we see a minor, modestly dressed, king hoarding 4 pentacles, or coins.
 He sits on a stone box with a town or city visible in the background.
 The 4 of Pentacles is the bankers card, where wealth is stored and safely guarded.
 The wealth that is stored there belongs to the King of Pentacles.

 The Rider-Waite-Smith (RWS) deck's King of Pentacles faces front with his head turned slightly to the right, or west, representing the future.
 Like the minor King, or banker, in the 4 of Pentacles this King's primary focus is on guarding what he has.
 Notice the subtle detail of the armoured left foot protruding out from under his beautiful cloak.
 No other King in the RWS minor arcana, not even the King of Swords, is wearing armour.
 Unlike the minor king his gaze is right and downwards.
 He's considering future investments to increase his wealth but with guarded caution.
 He desires greater wealth but with the minimum risk to what he already has.